 Need help with your social media messaging?
 Feel free to use the following:

-- This is how I take care of my mental health: I like to read for 30 minutes a day.
-(Describe an activity and attach a supporting image)
+- Finish this sentence: I take care of my mental health by: (Describe an activity and attach a supporting graphic or GIF)

 - For Mental Health Month, share images that highlight how you feel, or how you manage your mental health.
 Example: A photo of you with your coffee on a sunny morning.
 Don’t forget to use the hashtag #MentalHealthMonth!

 Learn how you can help yourself and someone in need during the COVID-19 pandemic:

 - How to Help Someone with Anxiety or Depression During COVID-19